North Vancouver (district municipality): Climate

 North Vancouver has an oceanic climate (Köppen climate type Cfb).

 Government and politics

 Industry

 While industry was the engine that propelled North Vancouver for much of the twentieth century, this has now largely been replaced by enterprises more in tune with present economic realities.
 Many North Shore companies are in the business of creating and marketing high technology.

 The television and film industry has made the area the centre of Hollywood North.
-Filming of the series The X-Files took place in North Vancouver for five seasons, with many of its "wilderness" sequences shot in the Lower Seymour Conservation Reserve (LSCR).
+Filming of the television series The X-Files took place in North Vancouver for five seasons, with many of its "wilderness" sequences shot in the Lower Seymour Conservation Reserve (LSCR).